 • World_Drives association has its roots in conferences, projects and cooperations with Eastern European partners promoted by INTAS, World Society Foundation, SCOPES and SDC (Swiss Agency for Development and Cooperation).

-• World_Drives association is partner of a mandate SDC: In cooperation with our Eastern European partners the project targets to “Support to Project Approval, Implementation and Monitoring” of projects financed by the cohesion funds addressed to the New EU-members, Czech Republic, Hungary, Poland and Slowakia.
+Interviewer at work. • World_Drives association is partner of a mandate SDC: In cooperation with our Eastern European partners the project targets to “Support to Project Approval, Implementation and Monitoring” of projects financed by the cohesion funds addressed to the New EU-members, Czech Republic, Hungary, Poland and Slowakia.
 The activities purpose to promote bottom-up developments in remote regions of the countries.
 Linked to our studies on regions and profiles of regional policies (INTAS) the differences as well as particularities of regional policies between the countries as well as to Switzerland are to include as background.
 The activities of the mandate are directed and coordinated by KEK – CDC consultants (Zurich).
 Regional Development Paradigms and Experiences are a background for cooperation and comparison.

 The last multilateral project of INTAS including Belarus, Bulgaria, Georgia, Germany, Poland, Russia, Ukraine and Switzerland concentrated on the impacts of globalisation on local labour markets in small and middle centres of the countries.

 The Chernobyl Generations after 20 years: A comparative investigation in Belarus, Russia, Ukraine

 At the occasion of 20 years after Chernobyl the comparative survey described and evaluated the long termed impacts of the catastrophe on different generations (project promoted by SDC).

 From transition to interaction between West and East